DavidIfebueme/Lead-Finder-and-Pipedrive-Sync/README.md

 ```sh
 find developers in enugu
 ```
 The integration will then fetch leads from google and sync them to Pipedrive under a newly created Person entity (named Auto Generated Person) via your provided Pipedrive api.

+You can now check the *Leads* tab in your pipedrive account to see the Leads found from that role and location.

 More information about the lead like direct linkedin profile url and more details will be added to the Notes of each lead